-If you are looking to make asbestos claims for compensation, you have come to the right place.
-At InjuryClaims.co.uk, we will walk you through the entire claims process making the process as simple and easy for you as possible.
-Our solicitors have an excellent level of experience dealing with asbestos claims and we can help you obtain the highest level of compensation that you are entitled to.
+If you are looking to make an asbestos claim for compensation, you have come to the right place.
+At InjuryClaims.co.uk, we will walk you through the entire claims process, making it as simple and easy for you as possible.
+Solicitors have an excellent level of experience dealing with asbestos claims and they can help you obtain the highest level of compensation that you are entitled to.

-Our experienced personal injury solicitors work on a No Win No Fee basis meaning that you don’t have to worry about funding your claim as it proceeds.
-If we are unable to win your case, you won’t pay us a penny.
+Personal injury solicitors work on a No Win No Fee basis meaning that you don’t have to worry about funding your claim as it proceeds.
+If your solicitors are unable to win your case, you won’t pay them a penny.

-To start a claim or to find out more about our service, request a call back or complete our online claim form and we will put you in touch with a specialist work accident claims solicitor.
-Your asbestos claim will be assessed by a panel of experienced personal injury solicitors and if you have a valid claim, we will be happy to handle your claim on your behalf.
+To start a claim or to find out more information, request a call back or call 0800 678 1410 to be put you in touch with a specialist work accident claims solicitor.
+Your asbestos claim will be assessed by a panel of experienced personal injury solicitors and if you have a valid claim, they will be happy to handle your claim on your behalf.